 An AUDITION is required for admission to the Musical Theatre Concentration in the School of Theatre and Dance.

-March 22, 2014 (for current JMU students and potential fall 2014 admit transfer students from other institutions.)
+Saturday, March 21, 2015 (for current JMU students and prospective fall 2015 admit transfer students from other institutions.)

 ARRANGING AN AUDITION/ INTERVIEW